PARKCHEOLHEE-lab/ParametricCamp/README.md

 # RhinoPython Study Page

-- This page is study for rhinoscriptsyntax module of RhinoPython.
+- This page is study for rhinoscriptsyntax module of RhinoPython & GhPython.
 - Thinking about Architectural insight through the numeric